Implosive consonant: Articulation

 George N. Clements (2002) actually proposes that implosives are phonologically neither obstruents nor sonorants.

 The vast majority of implosive consonants are voiced, so the glottis is only partially closed.
 Because the airflow required for voicing reduces the vacuum being created in the mouth, implosives are easiest to make with a large oral cavity.

 Types

 Implosives are most often voiced stops, occasionally voiceless stops.
 Individual tokens of glottalized sonorants (nasals, trills, laterals, etc.) may also be pronounced with a lowering of the glottis by some individuals, occasionally to the extent that they are noticeably implosive, but no language is known where implosion is a general characteristic of such sounds.

+A labial–alveolar implosive [d͜ɓ] has also been described.

+There are no IPA symbols for implosive fricatives, and no confirmed cases of implosive fricatives or affricates.
+Implosive affricates are occasionally reported, but further investigation typically reveals that such sounds are either stops or not implosive.
+For example, the Swahili j has an implosive allophone, but the distinction is pulmonic affricate [d͜ʒ] vs implosive stop [ʄ].
+Similarly, implosive [ɗ͜ʒ] has been reported from Roglai, but it has also been analyzed as [ʄ], and the implosive affricates reported from Gitxsan turn out to be lenis ejectives that are sometimes perceived as voiced.

 Voiced implosives

 The attested voiced implosive stops are the following: